-If you want to go above and beyond and get the inside scoop on all things Dublin before you arrive, check out some books, movies, and music that will give you a taste of your new home.
-You can also see what else the city has to offer here.
+If you want to go above and beyond and get the inside scoop of Dublin and Ireland before you arrive, check out some books, movies, and music that will give you taste of the wonderful and diverse culture we have here.
+If you would like to learn more about Irish history, check out this website that gives a succinct history on important eras in Ireland.

-FIE - Some rules and regulations
+FIE - Some rules and regs